irisc-research-syndicate/irisc-research-syndicate.github.io/_posts/2025-02-06-initial-firmware-analysis.md

 - `opcode=0x1c`: is some kind of store + addition, because `0xfe2 ~= -0x20`, but the low 2bits are being weird.

 In addition store operations have their offset split into multiple bit sections:
 ```
 | 6bit opcode | 5bit rs | 5bit hi-offset | 5bit rt | 11bit lo-offset |
 ```

+This gives the store instruction 16 bits of offset just like the load instruction

 These assumptions yields the following disassembly:
 ```
 00000000:       480300bc        unk.12 r0, r3, r0, 0x00bc
 00000004:       6c201806        st.d r3, r1, 0x0006